ontoligent/DS5100-book/notebooks/M11_RDplyr/M11_00_Rkernel.md

 **3. Register the kernel**

-Once in the R interactive shell, register the kernel with the following commands.
+Once in the R interactive shell, register the kernel with the following commands:

 ```r
 install.packages("IRkernel") # Not really needed since included in r-essentials